ChipaKraken/LSDB/README.md

 # LSDB
-A tiny wrapper for localStorage that lets use LocalStorage as cache data base
+A tiny wrapper for localStorage that lets use LocalStorage as cache data base.
+Done using [promises].
+Inspired by [astorage]

 ## Usage